 Foster shared values and loyalty within your team.

-You are passionate, reliable, humble, open-minded and kind, then what comes next is to spread these qualities within the team itself so that you can rely later on a strong group who values mutualism over individualism.
+▸ You are passionate, reliable, humble, open-minded, and kind, then what comes next is to spread these qualities within the team itself so that you can rely later on a strong group that values mutualism over individualism.
 This is making your team a cohesive unit.

-Emulating a cohesive team enables a smoother, more-effective communication.
+▸ Emulating a cohesive team enables smoother, more effective communication.
 When working toward a common goal, individual team members bring varied skills and points of view to the project.
 Group members can fill in for each other’s lack of knowledge or shortage of skill, they watch each other’s back.
 And this unity, in unexpected situations in the wilderness, is crucial.
-Indeed the trust and complementarity of a well run team allow for very quick responses when facing danger.
+Indeed the trust and complementarity of a well-run team allow for very quick responses when facing danger.

-A cohesive team is not about blind conformity, it is about a shared code of conduct, compassion and trust and taking full advantages of our complementary skills, while knowing the weaknesses of each.
+▸ A cohesive team is not about blind conformity, it is about a shared code of conduct, compassion, and trust and taking full advantage of our complementary skills while knowing the weaknesses of each.

 A cohesive team is about the whole being bigger than the sum of the parts.